-So if you’re serious about losing weight in 2018, start changing your habits today.
-Even if you’re not prepared to give up on all holiday candy or call an audible on the big Christmas dinner, you can mitigate the caloric damage by kicking a few nutritionally worthless foods out of your kitchen.
+So if you’re serious about losing weight in 2020, start changing your habits today.
+Even if you’re not prepared to give up on all holiday candy or call an audible on the big Christmas dinner, you can mitigate the caloric damage by kicking a few nutritionally worthless empty-calorie foods out of your kitchen.
 Here are six things to drop into the trash can right now.
-Here’s a great bodyweight workout you can do all month long—even on your busiest days.
+And here’s a great bodyweight workout you can do all month long—even on your busiest days.

 Toss Your: Mayonnaise